How Rolling Funds Will Impact Fundraising

 What are Rolling Funds?

 Pioneered by Angelist, a rolling fund is a new VC fund structure that allows funds to raise money on a continuous basis – creating a new fund structure as quickly as every quarter.
 These funds can also be publicly marketed under Rule 506(c).
+While rolling funds are still relatively new, there have been early benefits and signs of more innovation to come.
+To learn more about rolling funds and their impact on startup founders and investors, read more below:

-Why are Rolling Funds Disruptive?
+What are the benefits of Rolling Funds

 Rolling funds allow VC’s to continue to raise money from limited partners on a regular basis, essentially turning the process of LP investing into a quarterly subscription-based model.
 If an LP decides that they don’t want to continue backing an investor, they can stop allocating resources to them immediately.
 On the other hand, if they see that a given investor is making good bets, they can invest more money in them very quickly.
 This is especially useful for VC’s who would like to fundraise opportunistically in the case of portfolio markups.

 This new structure will shorten feedback loops for venture capitalists.
-Startups take a long time get to full maturity, but they still have clear milestones throughout their journey.
+Startups take a long time to reach full maturity, but they still have clear milestones throughout their journey.
 If an investor has several companies in their portfolio that succeed in securing future funding or obtaining product market fit, they can be rewarded instantly by raising more money during the next quarter.
 This is good for LP’s too, as they can make small, periodic investments in rolling funds based on the real time performance of the investor.
 This is quite different from having to write very large checks every 10 years.
 It opens up LP investing to smaller funds and individuals – rather than just institutions.

 As we mentioned, rolling funds will allow more people to become VC’s.
-Because companies like Angelist will allow these small investors to outsource many fund management responsibilities, more people with A+ networks and good judgement can get into the game.
+Because companies like Angelist will allow these small investors to outsource many fund management responsibilities, more people with A+ networks and good judgment can get into the game.

-For example, a star employee at Stripe or AirBnB might have access to many startup deals and the judgement needed to allocate capital effectively.
+For example, a star employee at Stripe or AirBnB might have access to many startup deals and the judgment needed to allocate capital effectively.
 Traditionally, if they wanted to get into VC, they would have needed to slowly work their way into an established fund or quit their job to start their own.
 If they didn’t want to do this, then they could angel invest, but then may not have hit the threshold needed to be an accredited investor (and even then they were confined to only investing their own money).
 Rolling funds allow them to start investing part time, and without needing to hit accredited investor requirements (although LP’s do need to be accredited).
 These new operator investors will be able to attract LP investment from many different sources, such as their managers, successful friends, and others who are impressed by their network and experience.

 Maybe you, a current founder, have always thought that you’d be a good VC and wish you could allocate capital into your other founder friends’ deals.
 With rolling funds, you can start a fund as a side hustle.
 This enables you to capitalize on your access and judgement by investing in other founders.